chunatech/daaru/docs/configuration.md

 "scriptDirectories": [string]
 ```

 This option configures what directoried cWeed will watch and pull transaction files from.
-The files contain `.cwt`
+The files contain `.dt`
 extensions represent the tests to be run.
 They are written in FSharp and composed into full `.fsx` files to be run
 by cWeed.
 The composed files will go into the `staging` directory of the application, and the directory structure will
 mirror the script directory provided.